abangfarhan/abangfarhan.github.io/_posts/integrating-python-and-excel.md

 1. Have the Python script copy the desired data to clipboard, and have the VBA paste from clipboard to a certain location in the Excel file
-1. If some "input data" is required for the Python script, then it need to be in the form of "command line arguments" (if possible)
+1. If some input data is required for the Python script, then it need to be in the form of "command line arguments"

 ## Example Cases